predsci/mapflpy/docs/source/guide/index.rst

 User Guide
 ==========
-Welcome to the MapFLPy User Guide!

 .. toctree::
-   :maxdepth: 2
     :hidden:

-    Installation <installation>
-    Development <development>
+    installation
+    dependencies
+    getting_started

-For a more general description of our API, see :ref:`installation_pip`.
+For a more general description of our API